bSI-InfraRoom/IFC-Specification/IFC4x3/Sections/Domain specific data schemas/Schemas/IfcRailDomain/PropertySets/Pset_OpticalSplitter/Documentation.md

-Properties of Optical Splitter used in railway telecom.
-The property set can be used by the predefined type DATA of IfcJunctionBox
+Properties of optical splitter used in the telecommunication domain.
+This property set can be used by the predefined type DATA of IfcJunctionBox.